turntabl/Docs/source/index.html.md

 # Introduction

-Welcome to the Turntabl Project Management System (TPMS) API.
-This API documentation contains TPMS API endpoints with regards to Time-entry.
+Welcome to the Turntabl's employee time entry system API documentation.
+This API documentation contains endpoints with regards to our Time entry System.

-The languages used for TPMS Time entry application are Psql, Java and Angular.
+The languages used for  Turntabl's employee time entry system are Psql, Java and Angular.

 Some of the technologies used are SAML, Stored Procedure, Aws RDS, etc.

-The Application contains various services: Project Service, Employee Service and Logged Hours Service which use same Database.
+The Application contains various services: Project Service, Employee Service and Logged Hours Service which use the same Database.

 The Project Service has various functionalities such as add project, list all project, get project by employee ID and delete project

-# User
+# Employee
 ```shell
 #FORMAT OF DATA
 ```
-Represents user details.
+Represents employee's details.

-## User attributes:
+## Employee's attributes:
 >
-Employee data format:
+Employee's data format:
 >

 ```json